 At the other end of the day, we arranged a trip to Valle de la Luna (Moon Valley) to watch the sunset.
 The light changes quickly and the colorful rocks glazed with salt and minerals create a spectacle befitting the lunar name.

 Elsewhere in the Atacama, flamingos gather in stagnant waters of the great salt flat.
 Active travelers may go for some sandboarding along pristine dunes or find a group for rock climbing.
 It wouldn’t be crazy to spend a week in the area to see all there is to see.

 Our experience provided plenty of adventure, scrambling up ruins and rocks, exploring salt caves, and feeling the effects of extreme altitude and temperatures.
 As challenging–and satisfying–as any physical activity, though, was the ability to look deep into the earth’s geysers and buried past and out into the night skies to imagine the future.

 Note: As part of their #WEVentureOut campaign, World Expeditions is compensating us for this article.
-Although we weren’t aware of World Expeditions when we traveled in Chile back in 2011, we recommend you check out their itinerary to the Atacama Desert.
-Their trip covers all the sights we saw, and you’d have the benefit of consistent guides throughout your journey.
+Although we weren’t aware of World Expeditions when we traveled in Chile back in 2011, we recommend you check out their itineraries to Chile.

 2 thoughts on “Otherworldly Atacama: Geysers, Buried Villages, and Lunar Landscapes”